evangboucher/DynaDoc/api.md

 ## `DynaDoc Functions`

 Easy functions are the heart of DynaDoc.
-They generate the payload and everything that is necessary to make a query to DynamoDB.
-In order to use these functions the describeTable() method must be finished first or you must setup the a DyModel schema with Joi (Highly Recommended).
+DynaDoc generates the payload and everything that is necessary to make a query to DynamoDB.
+In order to use these functions, the describeTable() method must be called first or you must setup the a DyModel schema with Joi (Highly Recommended).

-Before using functions please make the following call as soon as you create a dynaClient or table.
-If you use DyModel's createTable() from a Joi schema then you will not need to call describeTable.
+Before using other DynaDoc functions, be sure to call `describeTable()`.
+If you use DyModel's createTable() from a Joi schema then you will not need to call `describeTable()`.

 ---